John A. Brady, Ph.D.

 Knut Ø. Holli, President, Dyno A Industrier ASA, Oslo, Norway

-Holnam is the North American operation of Switzerland's Holderbank Financiere Glaris,* and manufactures cement in plants across the U.S. As a partner in a Big Five accounting firm I was recruited to be the Chief Financial Officer at Holnam headquarters in Dundee, Michigan.
+Holnam is the North American operation of Switzerland's Holcim, a Swiss-based global building materials and aggregates company.
+It manufactures cement in plants across the U.S. As a partner in a Big Five accounting firm I was recruited to be the Chief Financial Officer at Holnam headquarters in Dundee, Michigan.
 Two years later, the Board appointed me President and Chief Executive Officer, and since my background wasn't in manufacturing, my transition was an "interesting" one.
+You would be right to say that I was a "rookie."

 Subsequent to my appointment as CEO, a deep recession caused cement construction projects to slow to a crawl, and my executive team needed some help to retrench.
 A business colleague recommended John Brady, who had a reputation for helping companies improve performance and unify their management.